-In the forward process, we apply noise exclusively to the signal component while keeping the topology-input part unchanged.
+As mentioned above, we apply noise exclusively to the function's output component while keeping the topology-input part unchanged.
 As a result, the posterior satisfies $\phi_{t} \simeq \phi_{0}$ throughout the diffusion process.
 By expressing the function evaluation in terms of the triplet-based representation, the posterior becomes:

 The detailed derivation is in Appendix \ref{proof:cfp}.
 In the third equality, we apply Bayes' rule.
 For the first term, we assume temporal conditional independence between the current latent input $z_{t-1}$ and the function-input $z_{t}$ and output variables $y_{t}$ at other diffusion steps.
-We formalize this temporal conditional independence by another mild assumption below: \begin{assumption} The latent input variable \(z_t\) can be reconstructed from its corresponding noisy signal output \(y_t\) at the same diffusion step and along with the fixed topology input \(\phi_0\), which is independent to function's input and output variables evaluated at other diffusion steps. \end{assumption}

-For the second term, we employ the standard denoising diffusion probabilistic process \cite{ho2020denoising} over the signal space $\mathcal{Y}$, which defines its noise kernel and conditional forward posterior as follows:
+We formalize this temporal conditional independence by another mild assumption below: \begin{assumption} The latent input variable \(z_t\) can be reconstructed from its corresponding noisy signal output \(y_t\) at the same diffusion step and along with the fixed topology input \(\phi_0\), which is independent of the function's input and output variables evaluated at other diffusion steps. \end{assumption} For the second term, we employ the standard denoising diffusion probabilistic process \citep{ho2020denoising} over the signal space $\mathcal{Y}$, which defines its noise kernel and conditional forward posterior as follows:

 where $c_i(t)$s are the diffusion coefficients depending on the diffusion step $t$, as introduced in \cite{ho2020denoising}.